Kruskal's algorithm: Parallel algorithm

-Filter-Kruskal lends itself better for parallelization as sorting, filtering, and partitioning can easily be performed in parallel by distributing the edges between the processors.
+Filter-Kruskal lends itself better to parallelization as sorting, filtering, and partitioning can easily be performed in parallel by distributing the edges between the processors.

 Finally, other variants of a parallel implementation of Kruskal's algorithm have been explored.
 Examples include a scheme that uses helper threads to remove edges that are definitely not part of the MST in the background, and a variant which runs the sequential algorithm on p subgraphs, then merges those subgraphs until only one, the final MST, remains.